theupdateframework/taps/tap5.md

 ### Example 2: Update the root metadata file from different mirrors than in the trust pinning file

-The following example illustrates how to specify that the root metadata file shall be updated using a different list of mirrors than that specified in the [trust pinning file](tap4.md):
+The following example illustrates how to specify that the root metadata file shall be updated using a different list of mirrors than those specified in the [trust pinning file](tap4.md):

 ```Javascript